all-of-us/curation/data_steward/notebooks/README.md

 ## Requirements

- * Python 2.7
+ * Python 3.7.x

+   Note: the interpreter must be accessible your PATH via `python3.7`.

- * A service account associated with a data curation environment
+ * A service account key associated with the curation environment

 ## Getting Started